A-Treat Bottling Company: 20th century

 In 1991, the company was the subject of regional news coverage when a smear campaign was launched against A-Treat as it tried to sell its sodas in New York City.
-The campaign, which targeted African Americans, claimed certain brands of carbonated beverages — including those produced by A-Treat — were actually manufactured by the Ku Klux Klan and contained stimulants that would "sterilize the black man".
-Investigations by the U.S. Food and Drug Administration and New York City's Department of Health found the claims to be unsubstantiated and untrue.
+The campaign, which targeted African Americans, claimed certain brands of carbonated beverages, including those produced by A-Treat, were actually manufactured by the Ku Klux Klan and contained stimulants that would "sterilize the black man".
+Investigations by the U.S. Food and Drug Administration and the New York City Department of Health found the claims to be unsubstantiated and untrue.

+21st century

 On July 21, 2015, it was announced that the Jaindl Companies had purchased the A-Treat brand, including its name, trademarks, formulas, and related intellectual property.
 A co-packing agreement was reached with The Coca-Cola Company that keeps production in the Lehigh Valley, with production scheduled to resume in August 2015.
-A poll was held on July 27th, 2015 to decide the first flavors A-Treat would release onto store shelves.
+A poll was held on July 27, 2015, to decide the first flavors A-Treat would release onto store shelves.
 With an unexpected victory, Orange Cream placed first with 17% of the votes, which was later revealed that the poll was manipulated by a single person using multi-login on Google Chrome to cast over 10,000 votes.
 Black Cherry placed second with 8% of votes, and production of the two flavors was immediately started alongside the eight previously announced flavors: Birch Beer, Cream, Big Blue, Ginger Ale, Sarsaparilla, Orange, Root Beer, Grapefruit, and Diet Cream.
 A-Treat Grapefruit, another flavor with a devoted following, was the first soda to roll off the line when A-Treat made its return in 2015.

-On May 20, 2016, A-Treat launched Orange Cream onto store shelves.
-It was the company's first new flavor in more than six years.
+On May 20, 2016, A-Treat launched Orange Cream, its first new flavor in over six years.